paxdev/PaxDev.Machines.Fakes.Async/readme.md

 ﻿# Overview

-`PaxDev.Machine.Fakes.Async` is a library to help deuce boiler plate code associated with using `Machine.Fakes` method mocking with `Task<T>`.
+`PaxDev.Machine.Fakes.Async` is a library to help reduce boiler plate code associated with using `Machine.Fakes` method mocking with `Task<T>`.

 To use simply reference the NuGet package and then write code like the following: